Can Lysol and Clorox products kill the novel coronavirus? The answer is ... complicated - KTVZ

 Disinfectants may be effective against the novel coronavirus

-Lysol’s products have been proven effective in protecting against the other human coronaviruses, so they’re thought to be effective against the novel coronavirus, too, said Saskia Popescu, a senior infection prevention epidemiologist in Phoenix, Arizona.
+Disinfectant products that have been proven effective in protecting against the other human coronaviruses are thought to be effective against the novel coronavirus, too, said Dr. Amesh Adalja, a senior scholar at the Johns Hopkins Center for Health Security.

-“There are a handful of coronaviruses that impact humans,” she told CNN.
-“This is just a new one.
-And it doesn’t really change the way we need to approach it in disinfection.”

 In a statement to CNN, the EPA said companies can apply for an “emerging pathogens claim” based on previously approved claims for harder-to-kill viruses.
 The agency reviews them and determines whether the company can safely make that claim.

-Note: Clarification: This piece has been updated to include comments from Dr. Amesh Adalja and to clarify Saskia Popescu’s position as a consultant for Clorox.